asyncapi/website/pages/blog/jhipster-jdl-to-asyncapi.md

 You can choose to generate only Events or Commands using `includeEvents`  (default: true) and `includeCommands` (default: false) to filter which channels you want to include in your AsyncAPI definition file.

-You can also filter which entities you want to include Messages for in your AsyncAPI definition file using: `entities`, `skipEntities`, `annotations` and `skipForAnnotations`.
+You can also filter which entities you want to include Messages for in your AsyncAPI definition file using: `entities`, `skipEntities`, `annotations`, and `skipForAnnotations`.

 **UPDATE:**